-If you have never been, it is safe to say that FORM is unlike any other festival you have ever been to.
+If you have never been, FORM is unmistakenly unlike any other festival you have ever been to.
 Aside from its location in the otherworldly, desert eco-city of Arcosanti, Arizona, the event is grounded in the ideals of its founders which manifests a deeper sense of personal connection, creative inspiration, community, and collaboration.
 It was the most intimate festival experience I've ever had while witnessing the work of such well-established musicians.
 FORM was created by the band Hundred Waters & co-founders after performing at major music festivals globally in 2013.
 At its heart, the festival is 3 days & nights of live music, talks/panels, workshops, experiential art, screenings, new technologies, outdoor/wellness activities, and more.
 Over 5000 people have participated FORM Arcosanti over the past 4 years, including artists like Solange, James Blake, Father John Misty, & Skrillex, cultural partners like Saint Heron, Pathways to Paris, Planned Parenthood & Neuehouse, and local Phoenix partners like Palabra Collective, the Phoenix Art Museum, the Fortoul Brothers, and dozens of local and international artists.

 Seeing musicians we love and admire play in such a raw setting was amazing.
 Also, seeing Phoenix-based artists present a solid and standout performance was incredible as well.
 Palabra Collective's performance MANO was stark and gorgeous, Patricia Sannit's YOU ARE HOME performance and installation felt like home yet seamlessly integrated into Arcosanti like it had always been there, and the Phoenix Art Museum and Lani Hudson curated a wide variety of performance and installation artists while also creating the perfect bridge of hospitality at the Festival to enable a smooth and successful first year for us.
 (Thank you again Lani!)